Snoop Dogg: Religion

 Snoop Dogg was raised as a Baptist.
 He said his faith provided guidance, and he took it along with him everywhere he went in life.
 In his 1999 autobiography, he wrote, "These days I look to God to get me through each day, to guide me on my path and to help others along their way.
 He's taken me this far; I've got no reason to believe He won't be with me for the rest of the ride".

 In 2009, it was reported that Snoop Dogg was a member of the Nation of Islam.
 On March 1, he made an appearance at the Nation of Islam's annual Saviours' Day holiday, where he praised minister Louis Farrakhan.
 Snoop Dogg said he was a member of the Nation, but declined to give the date on which he joined.
 He also donated $1,000 to the organization.

 In 2012, Snoop Dogg converted to the Rastafari movement, switched the focus of his music to reggae and changed his name to Snoop Lion after a trip to Jamaica.
 He released a reggae album, Reincarnated, saying, "I have always said I was Bob Marley reincarnated".
 In January 2013, he was criticized by members of the Rastafari community in Jamaica, including reggae artist Bunny Wailer, for engaging in "fraudulent" cultural appropriation as a stunt.
 Snoop Dogg later dismissed the claims, stating his beliefs were personal and not up for outside judgment.

 After releasing Bible of Love in early 2018 and performing in the 33rd Annual Stellar Gospel Music Awards, Snoop Dogg told a TV One interviewer while speaking of his Gospel influences that he "always referred to [his] savior Jesus Christ" on most of his records, and that he had become "a born-again Christian".
+Snoop Dogg reflected his faith by singing "I'd Rather Have Jesus" and posting it on Instagram.